boazbk/tcs/lec_00_1_math_background.md

 But then by [degreesegeslem](){.ref} the number of edges in the graph is at least $\tfrac{1}{2}\cdot 2 \cdot (k+1)>k$, which contradicts our assumption that the graph $G$ has at most $k$ edges.
 Thus we can conclude that either $|C_G(u)| \leq k+1$  (in which case we're done) or there is a degree one vertex $w\neq u$ that is connected to $u$.
 By removing the single edge $e$ that touches $w$, we obtain a $k-1$ edge graph $G'$ which (by the inductive hypothesis) satisfies $|C_{G'}(u)| \leq k$, and hence $|C_G(u)|=|C_{G'}(u) \cup \{ w \}| \leq k+1$.
+This suffices to complete an inductive proof of statement $Q(k)$.

 ### Writing down the proof

 All of the above was a discussion of how we _discover_ the proof, and convince _ourselves_ that the statement is true.
 However, once we do that, we still need to write it down.
-When writing the proof,   we use the benefit of hindsight, and try to streamline what was a messy journey into a linear and easy-to-follow flow of logic that starts with the word __Proof:__ and ends with __QED__.
+When writing the proof,   we use the benefit of hindsight, and try to streamline what was a messy journey into a linear and easy-to-follow flow of logic that starts with the word __"Proof:"__ and ends with  __"QED"__ or the symbol ∎.^[QED stands for "quod erat demonstrandum", which is "What was to be demonstrated." or  "The very thing it was required to have shown." in Latin.]
-All our discussions, examples and digressions can be very insightful, but we keep them outside the space delimited between these two words, where (to use the words of this [excellend handout](http://web.stanford.edu/class/cs103/handouts/110%20Proofwriting%20Checklist.pdf)) "every sentence must be load bearing".
+All our discussions, examples and digressions can be very insightful, but we keep them outside the space delimited between these two words, where (as described by this [excellent handout](http://web.stanford.edu/class/cs103/handouts/110%20Proofwriting%20Checklist.pdf)) "every sentence must be load bearing".
 Just like we do in programming, we can break the proof into little "subroutines" or "functions" (known as _lemmas_ or _claims_ in math language), which will be smaller statements that help us prove the main result.
 However, it should always be crystal-clear to the reader in what stage we are of the proof.
-That is, just like it should always be clear to which function a line of code belongs to, it should always be clear whether a sentence in the overall proof is part of the proof of an intermediate result, or part of the argument showing that this intermediate result implies the theorem.
+Just like it should always be clear to which function a line of code belongs to, it should always be clear whether an individual sentence  is part of a  proof of some intermediate result, or is part of the argument showing that this intermediate result implies the theorem.
-Sometimes we highlight this partition by noting after each occurence of  __QED__ to which lemma or claim it belongs.
+Sometimes we highlight this partition by noting after each occurrence of  __"QED"__ to which lemma or claim it belongs.

 Let us see how the proof of [graphconthm](){.ref} looks in this streamlined fashion.